 Joseph Naum Bullen, 37, passed away on Thursday December 12, 2019 at about 8:45 pm in a one-man car accident in Aberdeen, WA, there was no evidence of drugs or alcohol.

-To send flowers in memory of Joseph Naum Bullen, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Joseph Naum Bullen, please visit our Heartfelt Sympathies Store.

 He delighted his parents, Thomas and Diana Naum Bullen with his arrival into this world on March 11, 1982 at Ft.
 Leonard Wood, MO.
 Joe, as his friends called him, leaves behind his four-year-old daughter Joy and siblings Monica (Shawn) Jensen, Mesa, AZ, Karla (Johnny) Blair, Puyallup, WA, James Bullen, Redmond, WA, Emily Bullen, Puyallup, WA and John (Eryn) Bullen, Phoenix, AZ.

 He grew up in a military family and lived throughout the USA, Germany and South Korea.
 Joseph earned his Eagle Scout at the tender age of 13 years old.
 By then he had also been a magazine model for high-end clothing brands and a known TV star in an educational TV show in Korea.
 He attended Lakes High School and earned his high school diploma through American High School online.

 He worked as a carpenter and framer prior to enlisting in the US Marine Corps.
 He twice deployed with 2nd Marine Division, 10th Marine Regiment to Fallujah and Ramadi and was a Sargent at the time of his honorable discharge in 2008.